 - He had also lost his father at a very early age.
 His mother was surviving on the wages earned by rice-husking in the neighbourhood.

 - He had watched how mercilessly Dhenkanal King, Shankar Pratap Singhdeo was fleecing the poor villagers, including his mother of their earnings by using armed forces.
 So, when Baishnav Charan Pattanayak of Dhenkanal town, later, famous as Veer Baisnav, raised a banner of revolt against the King and founded Prajamandal, Baji joined it despite his tender age.

 - He stood against the oppressive rulers of Dhenkanal and the British.

 - Eminent poet Sachi Rautroy’s famous poem ‘Baji Rout’, which was translated into English by Harindranath Chattopadyaya, had set the entire nation on an unprecedented motion for freedom of people from the Kings of the princely states.

 - Sachi Rautroy took several days to regain his composure to finish his poem Baji Rout that he had started on the cremation ground itself in the light of the pyre.

-- A short film on Baji Rout, Baji – the Immortal Boat Boy, will be released this month.
-The film has been directed by Chinmoy Das.
+- A short film on Baji Rout, Baji – the Immortal Boat Boy, will be released in 2018.